June 29, 2022

 Roofer installing asphalt shingles on a rooftop, using a nail gun.
 Bright sunny day.

-By Adam Jardine October 8, 2025
+October 8, 2025

 Wondering if your roof needs repair or replacement?
 Learn how Fredericton homeowners can decide between roof repair vs. replacement and protect their investment year-round.